SlubblesThuggy/sluml/README.md

 ## How to use

 The project is currently not uploaded to crates.io.
-Instead you can specify the github link in your ``Cargo.lock`` file:
+Instead you can specify the github link in your ``Cargo.lock`` file in a cargo rust project:
 ```toml
 [dependencies]
 sluml = { git = "https://github.com/SlubblesThuggy/sluml" }